astronomer/docs/software/upgrade-astronomer-stable.md

 ## Step 3: Back Up Your Database

-Before you perform an upgrade, back up your Astronomer database by following recommendations from your cloud provider or making a backup request to your organization's database administrator.
+Before you perform an upgrade, back up your Astronomer database.
+To create a backup, follow the instructions provided by your cloud provider, or ask your organization's database administrator for assistance.

 ## Step 4: Check the Status of Your Kubernetes Pods